 $ sudo e2fsck -f /dev/sdb1 e2fsck 1.44.6 (5-Mar-2019) Pass 1: Checking inodes, blocks, and sizes Pass 2: Checking directory structure Pass 3: Checking directory connectivity Pass 4: Checking reference counts Pass 5: Checking group summary information /dev/sdb1: 11/1310720 files (0.0% non-contiguous), 126322/5242624 blocks

-- Use the tune2fs command to assign the new UUID to the partition.
+- Assign the new UUID to the disk or partition.

 $ sudo tune2fs /dev/sdb1 -U 39ea80c4-e748-47eb-835c-64025de53e26 tune2fs 1.44.6 (5-Mar-2019) Setting the UUID on this filesystem could take some time.
 Proceed anyway (or wait 5 seconds to proceed) ? (y,N) y

-- Verify that the UUID has been successfully assigned to the partition.
+- Verify that the new UUID has been successfully applied.

 $ sudo blkid /dev/sdb1 /dev/sdb1: UUID="39ea80c4-e748-47eb-835c-64025de53e26" TYPE="ext4" PARTUUID="2c6a7a3a-01"